 This year sees the Festival sharing in a remarkable innovation, the world's first International Summit of Culture Ministers.
-It is a pleasure to be asked by the British Council to write a foreword how cultural policy in countries across to this publication, designed to highlight some of the key issues to be discussed at the Summit.
+It is a pleasure to be asked by the British Council to write a foreword to this publication, designed to highlight some of the key issues to be discussed at the Summit.